LightningCreations/LCS/drafts/LightningCreations/LCSD3/README.md

 Additionally, external symbol declarations may have an incomplete structure or union type or be an array of an unknown bound.
  (Note - void is still not a valid type for an external symbol declaration).

+If a symbol declaration uses the linkage specifier "extern" and has an initializer, it is not an external symbol declaration.
+Rather it is a regular symbol declaration that has external linkage.

 ### §5.7 Function Declaration